BUT WE CAN MAKE A DIFFERENCE.

 It's worse than obesity, poor diet, alcohol or lack of exercise.

 It’s been called “the epidemic of the 21st century”.
 If you’re over 60, loneliness increases your risk of death more than obesity, alcohol, poor diet, or lack of exercise, and is as bad as smoking 15 cigarettes a day.
-Yet 25% of Australians say they are lonely each week, and one in 10 have no social support.
+Yet 25% of older adults say they are lonely each week, and one in 10 have no social support.
 Worse, the stigma associated with loneliness and isolation means it is most often unrecognised and under-reported.
 We are here to change that.

 The Stitch Community is a not-for-profit Public Benevolent Institution dedicated to addressing loneliness & isolation for the members of society who need it most.